 Many people and organizations have argued that we have a real problem when it comes to financial education and financial literacy.
-Although financial education is my business, I’m not convinced that lack of education is the problem.
-There is no shortage of information on how to become richer, how to have less debt, how to prepare for retirement, how to invest better or hoe to improve your personal finances.
+Although financial education is my business, I’m not convinced that a lack of education is the problem.
+There is no shortage of information on how to become richer, how to have less debt, how to prepare for retirement, how to invest better, or hoe to improve your personal finances.
 Information is abundant.
-As much as knowledge is important remember that you can have lots of knowledge stored in your head but if you do nothing with that information then what good is it to have the information.
+As much as knowledge is important to remember that you can have lots of knowledge stored in your head but if you do nothing with that information then what good is it to have the information.

 Doing creates results

 Reading is good.
 Research is good.
 Discussing is good but doing is great because it is what creates results.
 Here’s a list of things you can do to improve your personal finances:

 - Figure out your net worth.
 This is so simple and yet not enough people know their net worth.
 All you have to do is take a piece of paper and on one side write down everything you own and on the other side write down everything you owe.
 How can you get ahead financially if you have no idea how much you are worth.
 Start with the basics and refine it later.
 To learn more details about your net worth, here’s an article with a downloadable spreadsheet to how I track my own net worth – Calculate your net worth

 - Track your expenses.
 Knowing how much you spend is a key determinant of financial success.
 Too many people are living paycheque to paycheque or even worse spending beyond their means.
 How would you know if you have a spending problem or not if you had no idea how much you were spending?
 Here’s another article I wrote sharing some different ways to track your spending – Know your spending